 Furthermore, we are contributing to reducing CO2 emissions generated by our customers by developing and expanding fuel-efficient tires equipped with our SMART TYRE CONCEPT (STC).
 This innovative tire technology combines environmental performance with driving performance.
 In October 2024, we launched SYNCHRO WEATHER, a tire that offers the performance of both summer and winter tires in a single model.
 This contributes to reducing CO2 emissions by conserving resources in tire manufacturing and minimizing waste tire generation.

-We are implementing environmental awareness-raising activities to deepen the understanding of each employee regarding environmental issues and to encourage them to actively participate in environmental conservation initiatives.
+We are implementing environmental awareness-raising activities, including study sessions, to deepen the understanding of each employee regarding environmental issues and to encourage them to actively participate in environmental conservation initiatives.
 In 2022, as a company-wide initiative, we set up Carbon Neutral Hub on the Sumitomo Rubber website, where we provide information on our initiatives for carbon neutrality and environmental information in video format.
-Furthermore, as a way of raising awareness among younger employees and getting them to think about the global environment of the future, we hold roundtable discussions on carbon neutrality for new employees.
+Furthermore, as a way of raising awareness among younger employees and getting them to think about the global environment of the future, we hold training programs and roundtable discussions on carbon neutrality for new employees.